microsoft/vscode-docs/api/extension-guides/chat.md

 # Chat extensions

-Visual Studio Code's Copilot Chat architecture allows extension authors to integrate with the [Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) experience.
-A chat extension is an ordinary VS Code extension that leverages the Chat extension API.
+Visual Studio Code's Copilot Chat architecture enables extension authors to integrate with the [Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) experience.
+A chat extension is a regular VS Code extension that leverages the Chat extension API.

-Chat participants are domain experts that can answer the user query however they want - by fully using AI in the query processing or by simply forwarding it to a backend service.
+*Chat participants* are domain experts that can answer user queries within a specific domain.
+They can choose to do this by fully using AI in the query processing, or by simply forwarding the user request to a backend service.
 Participants can also provide the language model access to tools.
 With the help of the Language Model, the participant might select a tool and define how to invoke it.
 Some participants just make use of the Language Model to get answers to custom prompts (e.g. [sample cat participant](https://github.com/microsoft/vscode-extension-samples/tree/main/chat-sample)).
-Some participants are more advanced and act like [autonomous agents](https://learn.microsoft.com/en-us/semantic-kernel/agents/) that invoke tools with the help of the Language Model.
-An example for such a participant is `@workspace`. `@workspace` is a built-in participant, it knows about your workspace and can answer questions about it.
-Internally, `@workspace` is powered by different tools: GitHub's knowledge graph combined with semantic search, local code indexes, and VS Code's language services.
+Other participants are more advanced and act like [autonomous agents](https://learn.microsoft.com/en-us/semantic-kernel/agents/) that invoke tools with the help of the Language Model.
+An example of such an advanced participant is the built-in `@workspace`. `@workspace` knows about your workspace and can answer questions about it.
+Internally, `@workspace` is powered by multiple tools: GitHub's knowledge graph, combined with semantic search, local code indexes, and VS Code's language services.

-When a user explicitly mentions an `@participant` in their prompt, that prompt is forwarded to the extension that contributed that specific chat participant.
-A Participant answers to a request with a `ResponseStream`.
+When a user explicitly mentions a `@participant` in their chat prompt, that prompt is forwarded to the extension that contributed that specific chat participant.
+The participant then responds to the request with a `ResponseStream`.
 A `ResponseStream` can include:

-* Markdown for simple text and image responses
+- Markdown for simple text and image responses
-* Buttons that invoke VS Code commands
+- Buttons that invoke VS Code commands
-* FileTree (e.g. can be used as a workspace preview when a participant is proposing to create a new workspace)
+- File trees (e.g. can be used as a workspace preview when a participant is proposing to create a new workspace)

 Participants can provide follow-ups for each response, imagine them as proposals on how to take the conversation further.
 To provide a smooth user experience, the whole API is streaming based.
 Participants can contribute Commands that provide different requests to the Language Model.
 Such a request typically corresponds to an intent from the user.
 For example ‘/explain’ is a command that corresponds to the intent that the Language Model should explain some code.
 The current syntax being explicit and concise can be a convenient time saver.